GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 * The range is increased by 1 yard.
 * The casting time is reduced by 1 action.
 * The explosion caused by a critical success may be increased by an additional yard per size category and the attacks gain a +1 for the purpose of inflicting a critical hit.
-* You may affect an additional corpse to allow an additional crreature to transport.
+* You may affect an additional corpse to allow an additional creature to transport.
 They may exit through the same corpse or a different corpse.

 **Critical Failure**: The corpse explodes, inflicting a cutting, necrotic, and piercing attack against you- in order.
 The cutting attack has disadvantage.
 If one of those attacks is successful against you, the following attacks each get an instance of advantage.